daisy-model/tools/daisy_tools/hip/README.md

-# Tools for working with data from [https://hip.dataforsyningen.dk/pages/about.html](Hydrologisk Informations- og Prognosesystem).
+# Tools for working with data from [Hydrologisk Informations- og Prognosesystem](https://hip.dataforsyningen.dk/pages/about.html).

 We are primarily interested in two types of data from HIP.